mstksg/inCode/copy/entries/dependent-haskell-1.md

 `Network i (h ': hs) o` if we had a `Network h hs o`.
 Now all we have to do is just "pattern match" on the type-level list, and...

 Oh wait.
 We can't directly pattern match on lists like that in Haskell.
-But, what we can do is move the list from the type level to the value level using singletons.
+But what we *can* do is move the list from the type level to the value level using *singletons*.
 The *[typelits-witnesses][]* library offers a handy singleton for just this job.
 If you have a type level list of nats, you get a `KnowNats ns` constraint.
 This lets you create a `NatList`:

 [typelits-witnesses]: http://hackage.haskell.org/package/typelits-witnesses